 There are many uncertainties in estimating several decades of energy consumption and emissions, including uncertainty in prices, long-term consumption patterns, technological advances, and broad changes in U.S. and international energy policy.
-Therefore, BOEM's analyses do not integrate assumptions about changes in behavior and policies-such as the large-scale electrification of cars, aircraft, and heating and cooling systems-that could alter both consumption and substitution patterns.
-The Bureau is seeking ways to incorporate these recent developments into future analyses.
+Because of these uncertainties, BOEM's analyses do not integrate assumptions about changes in behavior and policies-such as the large-scale electrification of cars, aircraft, and heating and cooling systems-that could alter both consumption and substitution patterns.
+However, the Bureau is seeking ways to incorporate these recent developments into future analyses.
 Moreover, BOEM recognizes that there are gaps in certain elements of the analysis, particularly those associated with foreign emissions.